Celebrates 135th Anniversary

 that day, the bell has rung to announce church services, prayer time, weddings, funerals, and peace after war.

-The church will celebrate its anniversary at 10:30 a.m. on Sunday, July 29.
-A quartet from The Topeka Capital Barbershop Chorus will sing, and items from the church's history will be on display.
-Following the service, the church will provide meat and cake for a carry-in dinner.
-The public is invited to the worship service and/or lunch.
+The church celebrated its anniversary on Sunday, July 29.
+A quartet from The Topeka Capital Barbershop Chorus sang, and items from the church's history were on display.